ToxicRainStudios/RainEngine/README.md

 # RainEngine

-RainEngine is a WIP engine running on [LWJGL3](https://www.lwjgl.org/)
+RainEngine is a WIP engine made with [LWJGL3](https://www.lwjgl.org/)

 ## What's done: